marangaa/wyag/README.md

-an attempt at writing git, and its internals to learn more about it
+🚀 an attempt at writing git, and its internals to learn more about it 😅 work in progress .... 👷‍♂️